magentabusiness/magentabusiness.github.io/docs/samples/kingpigeon/kingpigeon.md

 <img src="/images/samples/kingpigeon/chart03.png" width="400"/>
 <br/>

-Explore guides related to main ThingsBoard features:
+Explore guides related to main IoT Hub features:

  - [Create Dashboard](/docs/getting-started-guides/helloworld/#step-3-create-dashboard) - how to create a new dashboard.
  - [Working with IoT dashboards](/docs/user-guide/dashboards/) - how to work with dashboards.